structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 ![Event Action Mapping configuration for the edit form](pages_edit-form_event-action-mapping-configuration.png)

 Each input has a `value` attribute with a template expression that loads the current value.
-The date field uses `dateFormat()` to convert to the HTML date input format.

-The configuration of a single input field looks like this:
+The date field uses `dateFormat()` to convert to the HTML date input format thus the configuration of a single input field looks like this:

 ![Event Action Mapping configuration for the edit form](pages_edit-form_input-configuration.png)